da-rth/VisIBoT/README.md

 * Author: [Daniel Arthur](mailto:2086380a@student.gla.ac.uk)
 * Supervisor: [Angelos Marnerides](mailto:angelos.marnerides@glasgow.ac.uk)

 VisIBoT is an automated solution to Command & Control Server (C2) Identifiaction.
-This project combines a variety of information sources and services, including the [BadPackets](https://badpackets.net/) Cyber Threat Intelligence API, [VirusTotal](https://virustotal.com/), [ipinfo.io](https://ipinfo.io/), the [LiSa Sandbox](https://github.com/danieluhricek/LiSa) and various [MaxMind](https://www.maxmind.com/en/home) GeoIP2 databases.
+This project combines a variety of information sources and services, including the [Bad Packets](https://badpackets.net/) Cyber Threat Intelligence API, [VirusTotal](https://virustotal.com/), [ipinfo.io](https://ipinfo.io/), the [LiSa Sandbox](https://github.com/danieluhricek/LiSa) and various [MaxMind](https://www.maxmind.com/en/home) GeoIP2 databases.

-The VisIBoT processing scheduler will automatically collect BadPackets honeypot data and extract, execute and analyse botnet malware payloads using the LiSa sandbox on an hourly basis.
+The VisIBoT processing scheduler will automatically collect Bad Packets honeypot data and extract, execute and analyse botnet malware payloads using the LiSa sandbox on an hourly basis.
 Through combined static and dynamic analysis of malware payloads, we identify potential (candidate) Command & Control (C2) servers.
-Contained in various docker images, celery tasks are created from collected BadPackets results and are processed using a scalable number of celery workers.
+Contained in various docker images, celery tasks are created from collected Bad Packets results and are processed using a scalable number of celery workers.
 The task queue is maintained using redis and is designed to work with various celery workers.
 This ensures that even if a single worker fails, the task queue will not be halted and processing will continue.

 The VisIBoT web-application is a browser-based visualisation tool that maps geolocation of identified potential bots, payload servers, peer-to-peer nodes and command-and-control servers.
 Written in Nuxt.js and hosted using Express.js, the main service uses Leaflet.js to cluster and annotate the geolocations of any identified botnet activity.